-that the World Telecommunication Standardization Assembly (Johannesburg, 2008) adopted Resolution 76;
+Resolution 76 (Rev. Dubai, 2012),of the World Telecommunication Standardization Assembly;

-that the World Telecommunication Development Conference (Hyderabad, 2010) adopted Resolution 47;
+Resolution 47 (Rev. Dubai, 2014),of the World Telecommunication Development Conference;

+Resolution 79 (Dubai, 2014), of the World Telecommunication Development Conference (Dubai, 2014) on The role of telecommunications/information and communication technologies in combating and dealing with counterfeit telecommunication/information and communication devices;

 that Council 2009 endorsed the following recommendations of the Director of the Telecommunication Standardization Bureau (C09/28):